18F/handbook/pages/about-us/code-of-conduct.md

 GSA's [Policy Statement on Sexual and Non-Sexual Harassment](https://www.gsa.gov/directives/files?file=2023-08%2FCC047930_%20directive_ADM%202325.8A%2C%20GSA%20Policy%20Statement%20on%20Harassment.pdf) and GSA's [Anti-Harassment Procedures in the Workplace](https://www.gsa.gov/directives/files?file=2023-12%2FCC044442_Order_HRM%209700.6%20CHGE%202%20Anti-Harassment%20Procedures%20in%20the%20Workplace%20%284%29.pdf) describe processes for reporting violations.
 Depending on your complaint, you may have a 45-day window from the date of the incident to report it to GSA.
 Please read the documents carefully.

-The behaviors listed in this section undermine the respectful environment that we are trying to build within TTS.
+The behaviors listed in this section undermine the positive and respectful environment that we are trying to build within TTS.
 We encourage you to report violations to your supervisor, any management official, a Human Resources official, and/or the Office of Civil Rights, so that TTS can take any necessary